 - Statement of Purpose (Include your reasons for choosing neuroscience as a career and your past research experience, if any)

-- Unofficial Transcripts- Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
-Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
-Review the unofficial transcript requirements for additional details and FAQs.
+- Transcripts – Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
+Visit our How to Apply (new window) page for additional details and FAQs.
 This program requires international school transcripts to be evaluated for equivalency with U.S. Standards.
 The preferred place for this evaluation is the World Education Services (WES).

 - Official Recommendations (2)